Librapraise/ShopNow/README.md

 # ShopNow - Clothing and Accessories

-Welcome to FashionForward, a cutting-edge e-commerce platform for the latest in clothing and accessories.
+Welcome to ShopNow, a cutting-edge e-commerce platform for the latest in clothing and accessories.
 Built with the power of Next.js and styled with Tailwind CSS, our website offers a seamless and interactive shopping experience for fashion enthusiasts.

 ## Overview